-The PLW analysis was performed by simulating wind flows and gathering velocity data over a CFD model of the site for 16 wind directions.
-The CFD simulation model was centered on the study building, complete with surrounding massing within a diameter of approximately 840 m.
+The PLW analysis was performed by simulating wind flows and gathering velocity data over a CFD model of the site for 12 wind directions.
+The CFD simulation model was centered on the study building, complete with surrounding massing within a diameter of approximately 1 km.

 Mean and peak wind speed data obtained over the study site for each wind direction were interpolated to 36 wind directions at 10° intervals, representing the full compass azimuth.
-Measured wind speeds approximately 1.5 m above local grade were referenced to the wind speed at gradient height to generate mean and peak velocity ratios, which were used to calculate full-scale values.
+Measured wind speeds approximately 1.5 m above local grade, and 1.5 m above the rooftop amenity terraces, were referenced to the wind speed at gradient height to generate mean and peak velocity ratios, which were used to calculate full-scale values.
 The gradient height represents the theoretical depth of the boundary layer of the earth's atmosphere, above which the mean wind speed remains constant.
 Further details of the CFD wind flow simulation technique are presented in Appendix A.